 Yes, Credit.com is 100% free.
 It is similar to other free credit monitoring services like Credit Karma and Credit Sesame.
 But it’s important to realize that you don’t receive your actual FICO score for free, which is what most lenders use to evaluate your application for any type of financing.
 However, these credit scores can be used for educational purposes.

 Still, you don’t need to enter a credit card to access your free score from Credit.com.
-So it’s a low-risk way to get a baseline of where your score is at the moment.
-There’s also no impact on your credit report or score when accessing your own information.
+So it’s a low-risk way to get a baseline of where your credit score is at the moment.

 Another service you can receive from Credit.com is a credit report card.
-This tool analyzes your credit report and tells you what type of entries may be negatively affecting your score.
-It’s helpful because although it’s easy to understand how your credit score is calculated in general, it may be difficult to apply it specifically to your own credit report.
+This tool analyzes your credit report and tells you what type of entries may be negatively affecting your credit score.

 How does Credit.com make money?

 Credit.com also receives compensation through various offers throughout the site.
 They’re not an entirely neutral third party because they receive a commission when users select financial products from the site.
 Any place where they promote loan offers or other financial services is probably sponsored.

 Is your credit score from Credit.com accurate?

 As we mentioned earlier, Credit.com does not offer a FICO score as part of its free product.
 Instead, you receive a free Experian credit score or VantageScore 3.0 based on information from the credit bureau Experian and one called the VantageScore 3.0.

 Since each specific credit scoring company uses its own algorithms, none of them will be 100% identical.
 So you might find a significant discrepancy between your free credit scores from Credit.com and your actual scores used during credit applications.
 The difference of just a few points can impact how much you can borrow and what interest rate you pay.